mozilla/experimenter-docs/docs/workflow/implementing/messaging/microsurveys/ios-mobile-microsurveys.md

 1. The sheet grabber allows users to expand or dismiss the sheet.
 If the user dismisses the sheet by dragging down, this will close the sheet and show the prompt.
 2. The close button dismisses both the sheet and the prompt.
 3. The question and options both can be customized.
 There are fallback options for the options, but the question is required for the microsurvey message to appear.
+Fallback strings are located [here](https://github.com/mozilla-mobile/firefox-ios/blob/f7cd5ff5cbd9e7100c2cb9ae7b7278f3958dfa3f/firefox-ios/Client/Frontend/Strings.swift#L1420).
 4. The submit button will send the survey result via telemetry and is enabled if at least one option is selected.
 5. The privacy notice navigates the user to open a new tab.
 The prompt will still be shown unless the user has completed the survey and views the confirmation page.